Dinuka-1999/BraiNeoCare/README.md

-# Deep Learning for Real-Time Neonatal Seizure Detection with Reduced Montage
+# Explainable Deep Learning for Real-Time Neonatal Seizure Detection with Reduced Montage

 Notice: This project was originally carried out in Ubuntu 22.04.4 LTS